tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Solidity

+Heavy Armor

+It’s harder for you to be teleported if you don’t want to be moved.
+If an enemy’s spell or power teleports you in battle, you may defer being moved for one round (champion: a number of rounds equal to the escalation die, +1; epic: you’re not going anywhere).
+The teleport effect kicks in at the end of your turn when the deferment runs out.

+**Quirk:** Seizes on a trivial point and won’t let go.

+---

 #### Spellthread Shirt

 _Recharge 11+:_ When you cast a spell that targets yourself, you also charge the shirt with that spell.
 When the shirt is charged, you may activate it as a free action to gain the benefits of that spell for one round.
 The spell has to be one that lasts for an entire battle – you can’t charge it with dimension door or teleport.
 For example, if you cast blur on yourself in one fight, you could use the shirt to blur again for one round in a later battle.
 The shirt’s appearance changes to reflect the stored spell – if you’ve got a feather fall in it, it’s puffy and silky; if it’s storing water breathing, it’s green and clings to your skin.